wil3/neuroflight/README.md

 #### Current Tested Flight Controller Hardware
 Any F7 should be fine.
 Flash memory is sufficient for F4's however it is unknown how the decreased processor speed will affect execution of the neural network.
+Flight controllers known to work,

 * Matek F722-STD